Parajotus refulgens: Description

 Parajotus refulgens is a small spider with distinctive physical features.
 The spider's body is divided into two main parts: a dark round forward section or cephalothorax and, to the rear of that, a lighter more ovoid abdomen.
 Males of this species have a cephalothorax measuring between 1.6 and 2.1 mm in length and between 1.2 and 1.8 mm in width.
 Its carapace, the hard upper part of the cephalothorax, is high mainly dark brown with a large eye field and a nearly black area around spider's eyes.
 A pattern of rounded spots, three larger ones towards the front, two smaller ones towards the rear and a larger patch on the eye field, are formed of white hairs.
 There are wide streaks formed of white hairs on the sides of the carapace.
 The spider has large main eyes, twice the diameter of those at the edges, with long brown bristles along the first row of eyes, small reddish scales near the front eyes and characteristic long black scale-like hairs near the rearmost central ones.
-The underside of the cephalothorax, or sternum, is yellow.
+The underside of its cephalothorax, or sternum, is yellow.
 The part of the spider's face known as the clypeus is moderately high and has a mat of white hairs.

 The male has long, light-brown chelicerae with two teeth at the front and one at the back.
 The remainder of its mouthparts, its labium and maxillae, are orange.
 The male's abdomen is between 1.5 and 2.7 mm in length and between 1.2 and 1.9 mm in width.
 In some specimens, it looks bleached but is otherwise generally greyish or reddish-brown on top with a pattern of lighter streaks.
 There are a few long brown bristles along the front.
 The underside of its abdomen is lighter with traces of grey.
 Its spinnerets, used for spinning webs, are yellowish.
 Its long legs are either light brown or yellow with many brown spines and a covering of brown hairs.
 Its front pair of legs are longer than the others, although this varies between specimens.